An adhesive spray is a type of typical glue that comes in an aerosol canister and is sprayed onto surfaces to bond them together.

 Well, there is no best or strongest adhesive spray on the market since it really depends on what you’ll be using it for.

-But if you need a stronger bond for heavier materials like wood or metal, then you’ll want to look for an industrial-strength glue.
+If you need an adhesive spray for something like crafting, then any general-purpose glue will do just fine.
+But if you need a stronger bond for heavier materials like wood or metal, you’ll want to look for an industrial-strength glue.

 Some of the most popular brands of adhesive sprays I have worked with include 3M Super 77 and GORILLA Heavy Duty Spray Glue.
 I have used them for a variety of projects, and they have never failed me yet.